duraki/notes/content/posts/ios_re/how_to_download_ipa.md

 # Via MacOS (Mac)

 Downloading IPA from the AppStore is possible on macOS as well, thanks to the [majd/ipatool](https://github.com/majd/ipatool).
+The process of decrypting these binaries is explained under separate note - [decrypt IPA from AppStore (macOS)](/decrypt-ipa-from-appstore#macOS) but the results are not tested.

 ## Setting up & Using `ipatool` on macOS